metux666/metux666/README.md

 -->

 🔭 **Currently working on:**
 Senior IT expert with a focus on project management and technology strategy.
-I specialize in planning and implementing efficient IT solutions.
-At itFlies GmbH, we develop customer-specific PWA solutions based on our own OVL framework.
+I am specialized in planning and implementing efficient IT solutions.
+At itFlies GmbH, we develop customer-specific PWA solutions based on our own OVL framework (CSS, HTML, JavaScript, TypeScript, C#, .NET Core, MS SQL).

 🌱 **Currently learning:**
-For my work at itFlies GmbH, I am deepening my expertise in programming (CSS, HTML, JavaScript, TypeScript, C#, .NET Core, MS SQL, VBA) and documentation with AsciiDoc.
+I am currently working with AsciiDoc and Antora for the documentation of the OVL framework and customer documentation at itFlies GmbH.

 👯 **Looking to collaborate on:**
 IT projects that require strategic planning, system integration, and innovative technology management.

 💬 **Ask me about:**
-IT project leadership, process optimization, and technology strategy.
+IT project leadership, digitalization, process optimization, and technology strategy.

 📫 **How to reach me:**
 [LinkedIn](https://www.linkedin.com/in/marco-koster-7b418619/)